TencentCloud/qapm-sdk-ios/README.md

 ## 开源软件版权声明

 This [QAPM] project is built on and with the aid of the following open source projects.
 Credits are given to these projects.
-The below open source projects in this distribution may have been modified by THL A29 Limited, all such modifications are under Copyright (C) 2022 THL A29 Limited.
+The below open source projects in this distribution may have been modified by Tencent, all such modifications are under Copyright (C) 2022 Tencent.

 ### 1. KSCrash